The Lord’s mercy and grace are there for us all the days of our life. How will we respond?

 Behold, I stand at the door, and knock: if any man hears My voice, and open the door, I will come into him, and will sup with him, and he with me.”
 (Revelation 3:20)

-See the A,B,C’s of Salvation and the Sinner’s Prayer on this website
+See The A,B,C’s of Salvation page on this website.
+Link below.

 Tom Quinn Ministries – tqministries.com 2021